New Jersey Expungement Attorney

 - In some cases where dismissed charges are sought to be expunged.
 This applies when the dismissed charges were part of a plea bargain which led to the conviction of other charges.
 Once the underlying conviction is expunged this no longer applies.

 - There is civil litigation pending between you and the state regarding the matter.

-- There used to be a bar to expunging a criminal record if you also had charges dismissed though PTI.
-However this section of the law was repealed.
+- There used to be a bar to expunging a criminal record if you also had charges dismissed through PTI.
+However, this section of the law was repealed.
 So this is no longer the case.

 In 2017, the state passed legislation creating a veteran’s diversionary program.
-This is for eligible service members of the armed forcers who suffer from mental health issues.
-This program is available for petty disorderly persons, disorderly persons, ordinances, and third and fourth degree offenses.
-In such cases, the individual may be diverted from criminal charge and instead referred to resources tailored to assist the veteran.
+This is for eligible service members of the armed forces who suffer from mental health issues.
+This program is available for petty disorderly persons, disorderly persons, ordinances, and third and fourth-degree offenses.
+In such cases, the individual may be diverted from criminal charges and instead referred to resources tailored to assist the veteran.
 Exceptions apply however for crimes involving violence or involving victim restitution.
 Criminal proceedings may be reinitiated however if the veteran fails to abide by the program conditions.
 A veteran who successfully completes the Veterans Diversion Program can apply for expungement at any time following the dismissal of their matter.